ftavora-argos/fabiotavora.science/_pages/people.md

 ---
 layout: page
 title: Research Group
-permalink: Research Group
+permalink: /people/
-description: Current and former members of the Távora Research Group at the Federal University of Ceará Graduate Program in Pathology and Argos Laboratory.
 nav: true
 nav_order: 7
+description: Current and former members of the Távora Research Group at the Federal University of Ceará Graduate Program in Pathology and Argos Laboratory.
 ---

 ## Principal Investigator